All in One View

 Syntax highlighting

 Many text editors use syntax highlighting to display parts of your source code using different colours or fonts to signify the meaning of each word or symbol.
-For example, variable names may be given a bright blue colour, strings highighted in green, and numbers shown in a red font.
+For example, variable names may be given a bright blue colour, strings highlighted in green, and numbers shown in a red font.

 Let’s take a look to see its benefits: